How to Pick the Best Hay to Feed Goats

 Chaffhaye

-Chaffhaye is a moist slightly ground alfalfa hay that is compacted into bags.
-Once opened you will need to store it in a container that will help to keep the air out.
-Do not store in sunlight or allow it to get warm or the contents will mold.
-To know if it is good go by the smell.
-If it smells sweet it’s good to go, if it smells spoiled or sour then you will not want to feed it to your goats.
+Chaffhaye is a moist, slightly ground alfalfa hay compacted into bags.
+Once opened, you will need to store it in a container that will help to keep the air out.
+Do not store it in sunlight or allow it to get warm, or the contents will mold.
+To know if it is good, go by the smell.
+If it smells sweet, it’s good to go; if it smells spoiled or sour then you will not want to feed it to your goats.

-It is always best to promote health every day through diet rather than being forced to treat sick animals.
+It is always best to promote health daily through diet rather than being forced to treat sick animals.

-For our dairy goats, we prefer to feed second cut hay.
-This hay is richer and more nutrient-dense that supports the high energy needed for milk production.
-Second cut is also good to give to any goats that are bred.
+As I said earlier, for our dairy goats, we prefer to feed second-cut hay.
+This hay is richer and more nutrient-dense which supports the high energy needed for milk production.
+Second-cut is also good to give to any goats that are bred.
 Again encouraging nutrients to support the energy needed by a bred goat.

 The Best Hay for Meat Goats.